• Skip to main content

 • Getting your reader to know you better – what am I good at?
 What can I do -, my special talents and abilities?

-• How you spend your time – what extracurricular activities m I involved in?
+• How do you spend your time – what extracurricular activities m I involved in?

 Did the questions help?
-If not completely, then follow our guide to writing a great high school student resume which after you should be able to write resumes that can land you that college admission or scholarship acceptance, an internship or even a job.
+If not completely, then follow our guide to writing a great high school student resume after you should be able to write resumes that can land you that college admission or scholarship acceptance, an internship, or even a job.

 Wait!
 Before we go ahead, we will need to discuss what your high school student resume should include.
 Let’s look at them.